Seasick-Turtle/100-Days-of-Code/README.md

 * Fixed an error where using npm start for 2 projects wouldn't open the second in another port
 * Refactored/fixed errors in both projects

 ### Day 11:

 * Spent today working on networking issues for friend's client
 * Had some free time today to read, came home too late for code

+### Days 12 - 17

+* Haven't had much time during the weekdays
+* Signed up for project on Reddit
+* Have been learning Python/Django over the weekend
+* Did security fix on facerecognition/smart-brain-api
+* Did additional reading